Neuro-Oncology Department

 Surgery

-- Surgery is usually the first line treatment for brain tumours.
-Tumours are removed to the maximal extent using advanced equipment such as image-guidance systems, neurophysiological monitoring, intra-operative ultrasound and immunofluorosence-guided surgery.
-The Walton Centre is also one of three providers nationally with intraoperative MRI, which improve patient outcomes, reduces the need for repeated surgery and reduces infection risk.
+The Walton Centre is also one of three providers nationally with intra-operative MRI, which improves patient outcomes, reduces the need for repeated surgery and reduces infection risk.

 Radiotherapy and chemotherapy

-The Walton Centre works collaboratively with dedicated clinical oncologists and clinical nurse specialists from the Clatterbridge Cancer Centre and the North Wales Cancer Treatment Centre to provide oncology therapies such as radiotherapy and chemotherapy for patients with brain and central nervous system tumours.
-Patients with primary central nervous system lymphoma are treated jointly by haematologists at Liverpool University Hospitals NHS Foundation Trust.
+The Walton Centre works collaboratively with dedicated clinical oncologists, haemato-oncologists and clinical nurse specialists from the Clatterbridge Cancer Centre and the North Wales Cancer Treatment centre.
+They provide oncology treatments such as radiotherapy and chemotherapy for patients with brain and central nervous system tumours where appropriate.

 Support for patients with brain tumours

 We support patients and loved ones through the physical effects of having a brain tumour but also understand the importance of caring for other needs.
-We can offer support with emotional, psychological and social needs.
+We can offer holistic care supporting with emotional, psychological, and social needs.

-We are part of the multidisciplinary team providing care during admission and after discharge.
-A diagnosis of a brain or spinal tumour can be a very frightening time for patients and their families.
-The clinical nurse specialist team offers support and provide information from the first point of contact through to surgery, oncology treatment and beyond.
+We are part of a multidisciplinary team providing care during admission and after discharge.
+A diagnosis of a brain tumour can be a very frightening time for patients and their families.

-- To be the key worker for each patient with a brain or spinal tumour
+- To be the keyworker for each patient with a brain tumour

 - To facilitate referrals to other health care professionals including: